kahboom/nerdycode.com/src/posts/2019/unit-testing-react-guide.md

 It may help to have these written on a post-it note when writing tests, as sometimes it's easy to lose sight of what to test as you jump from component to component.

-Similarly, when you're using things like `instance()` or `state()` in your tests, it might be an indication that you're going about things the wrong way.
+Similarly, when you're using things like `instance()` or `state()` in your tests, it might be an indication that you 're going about things the wrong way.
 These are things that the user has no idea about, nor should they.
 This brings us to the very important point that **you should not test implementation details**.

 While I love writing unit tests, if I'm being frank, good unit test writing is seen as a bit boring by many developers.
 In a way, I feel like it's the inherent nature of testing.
 It's more about taking pride in the fact that you have confidence in the code you are writing, and quality control is often associated with thorough, repetitive work.
 It's a beautiful thing in its own right. :)